Staff Regulatory Affairs Specialist (Remote) (R449283)

 A Bachelor’s Degree (B.S or B.A) in Engineering, Science or equivalent focus is required.

-5+ years of experience in an FDA regulated industry required; preferably with medical devices.
+A minimum of 5 years of experience in an FDA regulated industry required; preferably with medical devices.

 RAC certification or Advanced Degree (Masters in Regulatory Affairs) preferred.